Local Control Funding Formula OverviewInformation about the funding and accountability provisions of the Local Control Funding Formula.

 - Maintains Home-to-School Transportation and Targeted Instructional Improvement Block Grant funding as add-ons to the adjusted base grants in the LCFF target, based on amounts received in 2012–13, and requires that 2012–13 expenditure levels continue to be maintained for Home-to-School Transportation.

-A summary of the current LCFF target amounts, as well as other current funding information, can be seen at the Funding Rates and Information Web page.
+A summary of the current LCFF target amounts, as well as other current funding information, can be seen on the Funding Rates and Information Web page.

 Figure 1 provides a summary of the amounts provided to date to support implementation of the LCFF.
-Until full implementation, LEAs will receive roughly the same amount of funding they received in 2012–13 plus an additional amount each year to bridge the gap between prior funding levels and the new LCFF target levels.
+Until full implementation, LEAs will receive roughly the same amount of funding they received prior to the LCFF phase-in which began in 2012–13, plus an additional amount each year to bridge the gap between prior funding levels and the new LCFF target levels.

 Figure 1: Amounts provided in the Annual Budget to fund increased costs for LCFF (dollars in billions)

-*Note: figures may not sum due to changes between years for growth and cost-of-living adjustments.
+*Note: Amount calculated by CDE as of each year's Budget Act.
+Figures may not sum due to changes between years for growth and cost-of-living adjustments (COLA).

-As of 2015–16, school districts and charter schools are receiving on average 90 percent of their LCFF targets, as indicated in Figure 2.
+As of the 2016–17 Budget Act, school districts and charter schools are receiving on average 96 percent of their LCFF targets, as indicated in Figure 2.
 On an individual LEA basis, however, there is a wide variation on how much of their full LCFF target funding individual school districts and charter schools are receiving.
 This variation is due to the fact that when LCFF implementation began, individual districts and charter schools were all at different distances from their LCFF targets.
 While some were close to or even already above their LCFF target, others were quite far away.
-Since all receive a set percentage of their need each year, some get a significant amount of gap funding each year during the phase in period while others get very little, and all should get to their LCFF target at about the same time, with certain exceptions.
+Since all receive the same percentage of their need each year, some get a significant amount of gap funding each year during the phase in period while others get very little, and all should get to their LCFF target at about the same time, with certain exceptions.
 Figure 3 shows the range in LCFF transition funding as a percentage of LCFF target entitlements received in 2014–15 by individual districts and charter schools.

 Figure 2: Statewide Percentage of LCFF Targets Funded by Year